sanahuel/np.gpt/README.md

 # np.gpt

-Small gpt-transformer library from scratch using numpy
+small gpt transformer implementation from scratch using numpy